Video captures final screams of pro cyclist Mo Wilson after accused killer Kaitlin Armstrong tracked her on fitness app, prosecutor says

 Police have said Wilson, a 25-year-old Vermont native, had previously dated Armstrong's boyfriend, Colin Strickland, who also was a competitive gravel racer, and had gone swimming with him earlier in the day.
 The trial began three weeks after authorities said Armstrong tried to escape from custody.

-Prosecutors said they will show that Armstrong tracked Strickland's communications with Wilson - as well as Wilson's whereabouts - in the weeks and days before the shooting.
-Armstrong was able to track Wilson's location because Wilson had not turned on a safety feature on a phone app, they said.
+Prosecutors said they will show that Armstrong tracked Strickland's communications with Wilson — as well as Wilson's whereabouts — in the weeks and days before the shooting.
+Armstrong was allegedly able to track Wilson's location because Wilson had not turned on a safety feature on a fitness app.
+Jones said the evidence will show Armstrong looked Wilson up multiple times on the popular cycling app Strava, CBS affiliate KEYE-TV reported.

 Armstrong's SUV was seen at the apartment where Wilson was staying the night she was killed.
 Police also said shell casings found at the scene matched a gun found at Armstrong's home.

-Jones said that Armstrong and Strickland were romantic partners beginning in 2019, and became business partners in 2021, CBS affiliate KEYE-TV reported.
+Jones said that Armstrong and Strickland were romantic partners beginning in 2019 and became business partners in 2021, KEYE-TV reported.

 Strickland did not testify Wednesday, but he is named on the witness list for the trial, KEYE-TV reported.